CODESYS: Communication

 For the exchange of data with other devices in control networks, CODESYS can seamlessly integrate and use communication protocols.
 These include proprietary protocols, standardized protocols in automation technology, such as OPC and OPC UA, standard protocols for serial and Ethernet interfaces as well as standard protocols of web technology, such as MQTT or https.
 The latter are also offered in the form of encapsulated libraries for simplified access to public clouds from AWS or Microsoft (Azure).

 Visualization

 An integrated editor helps users to create complex visualization masks directly in the programming system CODESYS and animate them based on application variables.
 To simplify the procedure, integrated visualization elements are available.
+In addition, canvas (HTML5) elements can also be integrated and animated.
 An optional toolkit enables users to create their own visualization elements.
 The masks created are, among others, used for application tests and commissioning during online operation of the programming system.
 With optional visualization clients, the created masks can also be used to operate the machine or plant, e.g. on controllers with integrated display (product name CODESYS TargetVisu), in an own portable runtime e.g. under Windows or Linux (product name CODESYS HMI) or in an HTML5-capable web browser (product name CODESYS WebVisu).
 For simplified use, a free Android app is available for Codesys WebVisu (product name CODESYS Web View).